weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 ~~~

-Running `weave launch` automatically configures your network, starts the weave router, which contains the `weavedns` service, and it also launches the Docker API proxy and the Weave Docker Plugin.
+Running `weave launch` automatically configures your network, starts the weave router, `weavedns`, and also launches the Docker API proxy and the Weave Docker Plugin.

 >**Note:** If necessary, you can start and stop Weave components independently, see `weave --help` for more information.

-Now you are ready to deploy containers and also take advantage of weaveDNS to discover containers.
+Now you are ready to deploy containers and take advantage of weaveDNS to discover containers.

 ### Deploying Two Containers to the Weave Network